sirrobzeroone/worm_farm/README.md

 worm_farm.register_worm_food_water("bucket:bucket_water", 400, "bucket:bucket_empty" , "w")

 When the worm farm is right clicked with a bucket of water, it will be filled with 400 units of water/hydration.
 The player will get an empty bucket back.
 The "w" flag is so the function knows this is a water registration - bit redundant as I could just check for empty item value, future update maybe.

+### Register Worm as drop from Nodes
+worm_farm.register_worm_drop(node_name, rarity)

+Lets you register worms as another drop from a node.
+This wont disturb the existing nodes drops and will increase the max node drops by +1 basically the worms drop for free.
+The worms will be inserted in the correct order into the node drop table.

+example:
+worm_farm.register_worm_drop("default:dirt", 40)

+The default dirt nodes drop would now look like this - assuming ethereal is active:

+    drop = {
+		max_items = 2,
+		items = {
+			{
+				rarity = 40,
+				items = {
+					"ethereal:worm"
+				}
+			},
+			{
+				items = {
+					"default:dirt"
+				}
+			}
+		}
+	}